 I chose a commercially available apple juice for this recipe.
 I decided to stick with commercially produced juices because they tend to be blended and balanced so I know what I am starting with and can reproduce it.
 Once I find a good recipe, I will then try it with fresh pressed juice.

-The type of honey used in a cyser is not as important as it would be when making mead.
-The flavor of the apple cider will mask the flavor of the honey.
+The type of honey used in a cyser is not quite as important as it would be when making straight honey mead, but real honey is a must.
+The flavor of the apple cider will mask some of the flavor of the honey when the cyser is young but it will come out after ageing.
 A clover or wildflower honey will work great.

 I chose to use wine variety yeast, Lalvin71B-2211, which has an ABV tolerance of 14%.
 The ABV will be maxed out to the yeast tolerance so any additional sugar will not be fermented resulting in a semi-sweet cyser.